What's the meaning of the phrase 'Donkey's years'?

 It turns out that, although Donkey's years is now the more commonly used slang term when meaning 'a long time', donkey's ears, has been used that way too (although not very often) since at least the early 20th century.
 The English humorous writer Edward Verral Lucas used the phrase that way in his novel Vermilion Box, 1916:

 "Now for my first bath for what the men call 'Donkey's ears', meaning years and years."

-The migration from donkey's ears to donkey's years was no doubt aided by the belief that donkeys live a long time.
-There's some truth in that.
-Lively Laddie, a donkey who had lived up to his name for many years while plying his trade on Blackpool Pleasure Beach was, until his death at age 62, a contender for the 'oldest living donkey' title.
+Donkey's years may have been chosen as a synonym for a long time simply because donkeys are long-lived animals.
+Lively Laddie, a donkey who had lived up to his name for many years while plying his trade on Blackpool Pleasure Beach was, until his death at age 62, a contender for the 'oldest living quadruped' title.